-Other than those shown above, we did not have any significant capital and other commitments, long-term obligations or guarantees as of December 31, 2021.
+Other than those shown above, we did not have any significant capital and other commitments, guarantees as of December 31, 2023.
 We intend to fund our existing and future material cash requirements with our existing cash balance.
 We will continue to make cash commitments, including capital expenditures, to support the growth of our business.